 The Last Shadow

-On the tape, the woman in the alley scratches a symbol into the pavement, then vanishes mid-frame.
+The woman in the alley scratches a symbol into the pavement, then vanishes from the video.
 Now her desperate father is begging Bas Milius to accept one last case.

 The slight woman standing beside the Peabody Museum’s admissions desk blinked up at Bas, her momentary surprise masked by a smile.